tensorflow/models/research/cognitive_planning/README.md

   --logtostderr
 ```

 The training can be run for different modalities and modality combinations, including semantic segmentation, object detectors, RGB images, depth images.
-Low resolution images and outputs of detectors pretrained on COCO dataset and semantic segmenation pre trained on NYU dataset are provided as a part of this distribution and can be found in Meta directory of AVD_Minimal.
+Low resolution images and outputs of detectors pretrained on COCO dataset and semantic segmentation pre trained on NYU dataset are provided as a part of this distribution and can be found in Meta directory of AVD_Minimal.
 Additional details are described in the comments of the code and in the paper.

 ### Run Evaluation
 Use the following command for unrolling the policy on the eval environments.
-The inference code periodically check the checkpoint folder for new checkpoints to use it for unrolling the policy on the eval environments.
+The inference code periodically checks the checkpoint folder for new checkpoints to use it for unrolling the policy on the eval environments.
 After each evaluation, it will create a folder in the $CHECKPOINT_DIR/evals/$ITER where $ITER is the iteration number at which the checkpoint is stored.
 ```shell
 # Eval
 python train_supervised_active_vision.py \